d0tTino/GeneCoder/README.md

 ### Command-Line Interface (CLI)

 To use GeneCoder CLI, navigate to the project's root directory.
 The main script is `src/cli.py`.
+See [WORKFLOWS.md](WORKFLOWS.md) for a step-by-step overview of the encoding and decoding process.

 **General Command Structure (Batch and Single File):**
 `python src/cli.py <command> --input-files <path1> [<path2> ...] [--output-file <path>] [--output-dir <dir>] --method <method_name> [options]`